Receive the latest articles for free. Click here to get the Mobile Commerce Daily newsletters.

 Getting these consumers to shop on multiple platforms is a lucrative opportunity for Sephora.
 Mobile, online and in-store shoppers are four times more valuable than any one medium, and they spend more in each experience.

 Sephora is also working on incorporating more digital initiatives into the in-store experience.

 “[There is a] lot of conversations about beacons today, [and] a lot of conversations about local today,” Ms. Marcus said.
 “It’s definitely a space that we’re really thinking about and trying to be more proactive [in].

 “Prior to that, in the last year, we’ve rolled out a lot of strategies in both employee training and signage in our stores to teach our customers that she can use her phone for a handful of activities,” she said.

 Johnna Marcus is director of digital business development at Sephora, San Francisco

 Like this article?
 Sign up for a free subscription to Mobile Commerce Daily's must-read newsletters.
 Click here!

-Related content: Century 21 prioritizes mobile in significant loyalty program push, Finding Smart Data in Big Data: Lessons from Mobile FirstLook 2013, leave a response, or trackback from your own site.
+Related content: Century 21 prioritizes mobile in significant loyalty program push, Sephora exec: Apple Pay adoption tied to staff education, Finding Smart Data in Big Data: Lessons from Mobile FirstLook 2013, leave a response, or trackback from your own site.